 "MOS:NOTE" redirects here.
 For footnotes, see Help:Footnotes.
 For hatnotes, see Wikipedia:Hatnote.
 For musical notes, see Wikipedia:Manual of Style/Music § Images and notation.

-Avoid phrases such as remember that and note that, which address readers directly in an unencyclopedic tone and lean toward instructional.
+Avoid such phrases as remember that and note that, which address readers directly in an unencyclopedic tone and lean toward instructional.
 They are a subtle form of Wikipedia self-reference, "breaking the fourth wall".
 Similarly, phrases such as of course, naturally, obviously, clearly, and actually make presumptions about readers' knowledge, may express a viewpoint, and may call into question the reason for including the information in the first place.
-Do not tell readers that something is interesting, ironic, surprising, unexpected, amusing, coincidental, etc. Simply present sourced facts neutrally and allow readers to draw their own conclusions.
+Do not tell readers that something is ironic, surprising, unexpected, amusing, coincidental, etc. Simply state the sourced facts and allow readers to draw their own conclusions.
 Such constructions can usually just be deleted, leaving behind proper sentences with a more academic and less pushy tone: Note that this was naturally subject to controversy in more conservative newspapers. becomes This was subject to controversy in more conservative newspapers.

 Avoid rhetorical questions, especially in headings.
-Use a heading of Active listening and text such as The term active listening, coined in ..., not What is active listening?
+Use a heading of Active listening and text such as The term active listening, coined in ..., not What is active listening?.

 Subset terms